 Remember, the goal is not just to have OKRs that loosely relate to strategy but to create a clear line of sight from the company's strategic objectives down to the quarterly goals of teams and often individuals as well.
 This alignment ensures that everyone's efforts are contributing to the company's most important strategic initiatives.

-Activities/Experiments are the tactical, hypothesis-driven actions we take to achieve our Key Results.
-They are more specific and short-term than the OKRs themselves.
+Activities or Experiments are the tactical, hypothesis-driven actions we take to move the needle on our Key Results.
+They have several key characteristics:

 OKRs promote transparency in several key ways: